CSS-Tricks/serverless/src/content/cmss/strapi.md

 logo: '/images/strapi.png'
 ---

-Strapi is the open source Headless CMS Front-End Developers love.
-Open Source, MIT licensed, self-hosted, customizable, RESTful or GraphQL, 100% JavaScript (built on Node.js) and extensible by design, you keep control and deliver faster.
-Building a Content API has never been easier.
+Strapi is an open source Headless CMS that is open source MIT licensed, self-hosted, customizable, has RESTful or GraphQL APIs, is 100% JavaScript (built on Node.js) and extensible by design.